chazchumley/components/README.md

 ## Using the training files and configuring Drupal

 ### Downloading the training files
-Now that we have all the necessary requirements out of the way we can proceed to either downloading a copy of the training files located within the `Develop` branch or if we are familiar with `Git` we may choose to clone the branch to our computer.
+Now that we have all the necessary requirements out of the way we can proceed by either downloading a copy of the training files located within the `Develop` branch or if we are familiar with `Git` we may choose to clone the branch to our computer.

 #### Downloading the repo
 Begin by locating the green `Code` drop-down button and choose **Download ZIP**.
 Locate the zipped file named `components-develop.zip` and extract it's contents.
 Make sure to rename the `components-develop` folder to `components`.